 If charges are to be based upon the weight of the shipment, the mover is required to weigh the shipment.
 Unless your shipment weighs less than 1,000 pounds (454 kilograms) and can be weighed on a warehouse platform scale, the mover is required to determine the weight of your shipment by one of the following processes.

-If your shipment is weighed in the city or area from which you are moving, the driver is required to weigh the truck on which the shipment is to be transported before coming to your residence.
+If your shipment is weighed in the city or area from which you are moving, the driver is required to weigh the moving truck before coming to your residence.
 This is called the tare weight.
 At the time of this first weighing the truck may already be partially loaded with one or more other shipments.
 This will not affect the weight of your shipment.
 The truck should also contain the pads, dollies, hand-trucks, ramps, and other equipment normally used in the transportation of household goods shipments.

 After loading, the truck will be weighed again to obtain the loaded weight, called the gross weight.
 The net weight of your shipment is then obtained by subtracting the tare weight from the gross weight.

-The mover is also permitted to determine the weight of your shipment at the destination at the time of unloading.
+The mover is also permitted to determine the weight of your shipment when it arrives at its destination at the time of unloading.
 The fact that a shipment is weighed at the destination instead of at the origin will not affect the accuracy of the weight of your shipment.
-THE MOST IMPORTANT DIFFERENCE IS THAT THE MOVER WILL NOT BE ABLE TO DETERMINE THE EXACT CHARGES ON YOUR SHIPMENT BEFORE IT IS UNLOADED.
+The only difference that matters is that the mover won’t be able to determine the exact charges on your shipment before it is unloaded.